 For Thai paste and sauce that tastes authentic and is simple to make, try one of these delicious recipes!
-Making your own Thai paste or sauce isn't difficult, and the results taste SO much better than the store-bought variety.
-Also, because you're making them yourself, you'll get healthier Thai dishes that also taste fresher.
+Making your own Thai paste or sauce isn't difficult, and the results taste so much better than the store-bought variety.
 Use these pastes and sauces to create a variety of delicious Thai dishes, from curry to noodles to your favorite grilled foods.
-ENJOY!

 01 of 10